thalesmello/exploring-async/exploring_async.md

 In my use cases, I'd probably adopt the following strategies:

-* In simple function calls, I'm are probably better off with callbacks
+* In simple function calls, I'm probably better off with callbacks

 * When I have to deal with many different asynchronous returns, maybe the way to go is to use Promises and tie them together with a Generator Coroutine